cudoventures/cudos-builders/tools-bash/relayer/readme.md

 The goal of this project is to manage the relayer between two IBC-enabled chains.

-**This script MUST only be used if the network upgrade includes a <a href="https://docs.cosmos.network/master/ibc/upgrades/quick-guide.html">IBC-breaking change</a>.
-Otherwise the relayer must not be upgraded.**

 You must create an SSH connection from a machine (<em>host computer</em>) to the machine where the relayer is running (<em>target computer</em>).

 All the executions below MUST happen on <em>target computer</em>.
 Nothing is executed on the <em>host computer</em> itself.